tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:maximumDepthInMeters is bdq:Empty or is not interpretable as a number greater than or equal to zero; COMPLIANT if the value of dwc:maximumDepthInMeters is within the range of bdq:minimumValidDepthInMeters to bdq:maximumValidDepthInMeters inclusive; otherwise NOT_COMPLIANT</td>
+			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:maximumDepthInMeters is bdqval:Empty or is not interpretable as a number greater than or equal to zero; COMPLIANT if the value of dwc:maximumDepthInMeters is within the range of bdqval:minimumValidDepthInMeters to bdqval:maximumValidDepthInMeters inclusive; otherwise NOT_COMPLIANT</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>